Researching Australian military service: Malayan Emergency, 1948–60

 Royal Australian Navy

-Reports of Proceedings (ROPs), known earlier as “Letters of Proceedings”, are summaries of a ship’s or shore base’s activities.
+Reports of Proceedings (ROPs), known previously as “Letters of Proceedings”, are summaries of a ship’s or shore base’s activities.
 The reports were submitted by commanding officers to the Chief of Naval Staff.
-To identify relevant ROPs in the Memorial’s collection search the RecordSearch database using the name of the ship as your keywords and AWM78 in the Series number field.
+To identify relevant ROPs in the Memorial’s collection use the RecordSearch database, entering the name of the ship as your keyword and AWM78 in the series number field.
 These records are available for viewing in the Research Centre.
+The Memorial is progressively digitising its collection of ROPs, many of which are now available for viewing online.

 Royal Australian Air Force

-RAAF Formation and Unit records (AWM64) were kept to record operations and activities of RAAF units.
+Royal Australian Air Force (RAAF) formation and unit records (AWM64) were kept to record operations and activities of RAAF units.
 The records are available for viewing on microfilm in the Research Centre.
 The original records have been withdrawn from public access due to their fragile nature.
 Original records are only issued when no microfilm copy is available.
+The National Archives of Australia has a duplicate eries A9186, many records of which have been digitised and are available online through the RecordSearch database.

 For further information refer to our information sheet Researching the history of a unit.